 Kelly’s stone face holding his gaze, he kneels before her, looking up at her.
-She looks down upon him, he begs “my darling…our marriage will be a paradise” she’s physically clenching her body as see looks at him, we still see her face but hear him continue his diatribe “because we’re both abnormal.”
+She looks down upon him, and he begs “My darling…our marriage will be a paradise” She’s physically clenching her body as she looks at him, we still see her face but hear him continue his diatribe “because we’re both abnormal.”

 Kelly now picks up the white phone and starts bashing Grant with the receiver.
-A harsh discordant piano plunk set against the blue bird song, clashes.
+A harsh discordant piano plunk set against the bluebird song, clashes.
 She drops the white crepe material and it falls onto Grant’s still body.
 He lies there lifeless, covered in the wedding veil.
-The phone off the cradle next to him.
+The phone was off the cradle next to him.
 We see Kelly’s shoes.
-We hear the dial tone, Kelly kneels down clutching the veil, then rolling up the dress and veil placing it back in the box, her face never changing the stone cold expression of betrayal,disgust and disillusionment.
+We hear the dial tone, Kelly kneels down clutching the veil, then rolls up the dress and veil placing it back in the box, her face never changing the stone-cold expression of betrayal, disgust, and disillusionment.

 She closes the box and sits staring straight ahead.
-The shot is framed, with the globe(the entire world) left of screen, Grant lying dead on the floor and Kelly sitting in the chair, with the only source of light mostly placed on her.
-A quick shot of the reel to reel, Beethoven’s bust and the front door.
+The shot is framed, with the globe(the entire world) left of the screen, Grant lying dead on the floor and Kelly sitting in the chair, with the only source of light mostly placed on her.
+A quick shot of the reel-to-reel, Beethoven’s bust, and the front door.
 Doorways in noir often symbolize an entry to the unknown or perhaps here it shows the idea of possibility for Kelly now closed.
 The dream ended.
 Fuller frames the shot with an odd angle of the stairs.
 Symbolic of Kelly’s ascension being distorted, not quite right from the beginning.

 Quick shot back to the door and then Kelly in the chair, as the shadow closes in